-Looking for a job can only mean one thing, the need for a great CV layout to get employers picking up the phone to book you in for an interview.
-The importance of a CV to get a job is so high, we have outlined all the key components to make sure you are well on your way to employability!
+A CV for jobs can only mean one thing, the need for a great CV layout to get employers interested.
+Then comes the patient wait for the phone to ring.
+The importance of a CV for jobs is immense.
+We have outlined all the key components to make sure you are well on your way to employability!

-What is the purpose of the CV for a job?
+What is the purpose of a CV for jobs?

-It should range from academic achievements, professional work experience, hobbies, contact details and any important element that could further help the employer understand who you are and how you can provide it.
-A CV should not be confused with a resume, which are two separate documents, especially in the United States.
+It should range from academic achievements to professional work experience to hobbies and contact details.
+Any important element that could further help the employer understand who you are and how you can provide it.
+A CV should not be confused with a resume, which are two separate documents.
 In Europe, they are used interchangeably and their differences are not as concise as they are in the American Market.

 Describing yourself on your CV

-A CV is somewhat like a biography, except that you are only at the initial stages of the long biography full of experiences that awaits.
-In it should be included several segments such as contact details, personal statement ( this element is particularly important as employers can make a decision on you going to the next stage of the process or being eliminated from these few lines.
-A personal statement should be punchy, full of character and combine a mixture of past experiences and achievements whilst demonstrating what you expect from the future should you be employed).
+A jobs CV is somewhat like a biography, except that you are only at the initial stages of the many experiences that await.
+In it should be included several segments such as contact details and your personal statement.
+This element is particularly important as employers can make a decision based solely on this paragraph.
+A personal statement should be punchy, full of character and combine a mixture of past experiences and achievements.
+Additionally, by demonstrating what you expect from the organisation should you be employed.

 Achievements and Education